PowerShell/PowerShell/docs/host-powershell/README.md

 ### Overview

-Due to the lack of necessary APIs for manipulating assemblies in .NET Core 1.1 and prior, PowerShell Core needs to control assembly loading via our customized `AssemblyLoadContext` in order to do tasks like type resolution.
+Due to the lack of necessary APIs for manipulating assemblies in .NET Core 1.1 and prior, PowerShell Core needs to control assembly loading via our customized `AssemblyLoadContext` ([CorePsAssemblyLoadContext.cs][]) in order to do tasks like type resolution.
 So applications that want to host PowerShell Core (using PowerShell APIs) need to be bootstrapped from `PowerShellAssemblyLoadContextInitializer`.

 `PowerShellAssemblyLoadContextInitializer` exposes 2 APIs for this purpose:
 `SetPowerShellAssemblyLoadContext` and `InitializeAndCallEntryMethod`.
 They are for different scenarios:

-- For `SetPowerShellAssemblyLoadContext`,
-it's designed to be used by a native host whose TPA (Trusted Platform Assemblies) list doesn't include powershell assemblies, such as the in-box `powershell.exe` and other native CoreCLR host in Nano Server.
+- `SetPowerShellAssemblyLoadContext` - It's designed to be used by a native host whose Trusted Platform Assemblies (TPA) do not include powershell assemblies, such as the in-box `powershell.exe` and other native CoreCLR host in Nano Server.
 When using this API, instead of setting up a new load context, `PowerShellAssemblyLoadContextInitializer` will register a handler to the [Resolving][] event of the default load context.
 Then PowerShell Core will depend on the default load context to handle TPA and the `Resolving` event to handle other assemblies.

-- For `InitializeAndCallEntryMethod`,
-it's designed to be used with `dotnet.exe` where the TPA list includes powershell assemblies.
+- `InitializeAndCallEntryMethod` - It's designed to be used with `dotnet.exe` where the TPA list includes powershell assemblies.
 When using this API, `PowerShellAssemblyLoadContextInitializer` will set up a new load context to handle all assemblies.
 PowerShell Core itself also uses this API for [bootstrapping][].

 This documentation only covers the `InitializeAndCallEntryMethod` API, as it's what you need when building a .NET Core application with .NET CLI.

-### Example
+### Comparison - Hosting Windows PowerShell vs. Hosting PowerShell Core

-The following code is how you host Windows PowerShell in an application.
+The following code demonstrates how to host Windows PowerShell in an application.
-It's straight forward that you can directly run your business logic code from the application entry point `'Main'` method.
+As shown below, you can insert your business logic code directly in the `'Main'` method.

 ```CSharp
 // MyApp.exe